aeroroach/demand_forecast/README.md

-# Demand Forecast
+# Demand Forecast Project
-This project has been release in production in on premise VM in batch processing.
-This repository pack all the coding and material that use in this project.
-There's also a document that explain the whole process in Wiki page.
+This project is the example of R codes that has been push to productionize state.
+It's for the forecast of handset devices that will be allocating to each shops

+This algorithm is quite simple (poisson regression) which is quite efficient for integrating into existing legacy system and the result is precise enough to utilize in the real world case.

+The interesting points for this project is to use traditional statistics such as poisson distribution to determine the probability of the out of stock situation and estimate the confidence buffer.

 ## Path structure
 - 📦Demand_Forecast